eralchemy/eralchemy/README.md

 # Entity relation diagrams generator

 eralchemy generates Entity Relation (ER) diagram (like the one below) from databases or from SQLAlchemy models.
-Works with SQLAlchemy < 1.4 but also with versions greater than 1.4

 ## Example